 - As with any surgical procedure, there are risks inherent to surgery.
 These may include a reaction to anesthesia, infection of the wound sites, pain, blood loss, and very rarely, death.

 - Interestingly, some patients experience new or worsened Gastroesophageal Reflux Disease or GERD after a gastric sleeve.
 If a hiatal hernia is present and remains uncorrected, this risk increases dramatically.
 Typically, however, Dr. Higa repairs a hiatal hernia at the same time as performing the sleeve.

 - Rarely, the staple line used to divide the stomach can leak, causing an infection in the abdomen and requiring a surgical procedure to correct.
 Dr. Higa minimizes this possibility with certain safeguards.

-- Patient will require a daily multivitamin and may find themselves deficient in certain vitamins and nutrients.
+- Patients will require a daily multivitamin and may find themselves deficient in certain vitamins and nutrients.
 However, the risk of this is much lower than in gastric bypass patients.

 If you are looking to pay for your procedure out of pocket, please visit our cash pay pricing.

 The Bottom Line

 the gastric sleeve is a straightforward and effective procedure that not only offers excellent potential for weight loss but also has fantastic disease improvement and resolution results.
 Patients should know, however, that the gastric sleeve is not a magic bullet and, just like any procedure, requires a great deal of dedication from the patient to achieve the best results.
 To learn more about the gastric sleeve, we encourage you to watch our online seminar or to visit Dr. Higa for a consultation.